 The created joint public service and digitalized public service should be tested/piloted by customers (users) or taken to use by customers (users)

-Measurement unit: the solutions

 Aggregation: For 2 components of the indicator the aggregation is applied separately.
 Aggregated as 2 separate numeric values on programme level.

 Reporting: Annually from 2nd full year of implementation and after the project ends (1 or 2 full years after project ended).